Precise prediction of the decay rate for $\eta_b\to \gamma \gamma$ from lattice QCD: Results and Conclusions

 We fit the lattice results for $R_{\eta_h}$ for each meson mass as a function of $a$ and $m^{\mathrm{sea}}$ to determine a physical result in the continuum limit.
 The fit form, taken from~\cite{Colquhoun:2023zbc}, is:

 where the $\kappa_{a\Lambda}$ terms allow for discretisation effects, the $\kappa_h$ terms for mistuning of the heavy quark mass and the $\kappa_{\mathrm{sea}}$ terms for mistuning of the sea quark masses.
+We determine the scale, $\Lambda$, for the discretisation effects using the Empirical Bayes approach and find it is approximately equal to $M_{\eta_h}/\pi$, showing that it is set by the heavy quark mass, as expected.
+The number of discretisation terms, $i_{\mathrm{max}}$, is increased until the fit result, $R_{\eta_h}^{\mathrm{phys}}$, and its uncertainty is stable under the addition of further terms.
+We also test the addition of discretisation terms of the form $\alpha_s^n(a\Lambda)^2$ and find they have no impact.
+The factor $(1-q_1^2/M^2_{\mathrm{pole}})$ corrects for any small offshellness of photon 1 using a simple pole model. $M_{\mathrm{pole}}$ should be a heavyonium mass and we take it to be a fit parameter varying around $M_{\eta_h}$ with a width of 10\%.
+At the physical continuum limit $a=0$ and the quark masses are tuned to their physical values, taken from~\cite{Chakraborty:2014aca,McLean:2019sds,FermilabLattice:2018est}, so that all the $\delta=0$.
 Figure~\ref{fig:fit} shows our results at the $b$ quark mass and the continuum fit of Eq.~\eqref{eq:R_fit_form}.
-Further details on the fit are given in the Supplementary materials along with plots of the fits for the other heavy quark mass cases.
+Further details on the fit form and stability tests are given in the Supplementary materials~\cite{Supplementary} along with plots of the fits for the other heavy quark mass cases.

 The fit of Figure~\ref{fig:fit} allows us to obtain, at the physical point,

 where we have used the value for the $\eta_b$ decay constant from lattice QCD~\cite{Hatton:2021dvg} of 724(12) MeV along with the experimental $\eta_b$ mass~\cite{ParticleDataGroup:2024cfk} to convert $R_{\eta_b}$ into the form factor.
 This enables us to predict a decay rate from Eq.~\eqref{eq:rate} of